palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 Now, we can consider how multiple client service versions interact:

-- Any sets of versions that don't include C4s are safely interoperable, because in these versions transactions2 is never installed anyway, so we always use transactions1.
+- Provided that transactions2 has never been used, any sets of versions that don't include C4s are safely interoperable.
+  In these versions, transactions2 won't be installed, so we always use transactions1.
 Even C1s and C3s can safely interoperate, since although C1s never read the coordination table, their effective assumption that it contains everything mapping to 1 is correct.
+Note that if transactions2 has been used at some point in the past, then rolling back to C1s may result in **SEVERE DATA CORRUPTION** (even if these are never run concurrently with any other versions) as values committed in transactions2 will be treated as though they were never committed.
 - C1s and C4s running concurrently can lead to **SEVERE DATA CORRUPTION**, since the C4s might install transactions2 and read/write from transactions2, while the C1s will continue to read/write from transactions1.
 This means that values committed by C1s once transactions2 became active will show as uncommitted to C4s, and vice versa.